Expium/web-forms-for-jira/readme.md

     input of type select

     placeholder - The string that will be the placeholder text for text inputs

+    maxlength - A number that becomes the maxlength for the text inputs

 commonFields - An object whose fields are objects describing the JIRA fields that are common accross all the types of issues that this form will create.
 The name